The problem: maintaining the body's engine

 How does Vedic meditation help digestive wellness?

 If you want to know how to improve digestion, the answer lies in meditation.
-Vedic meditation is unique in helping to improve digestive wellness by restoring balance on six different levels.
+Vedic meditation is unique in helping to enhance digestive wellness by restoring balance on six different levels.

 First of all, it restores the mind and body’s optimal functionality, which quells the imbalances brought about by ingrained sub-optimal functioning.